yusukeoshiro/salesforce-dataloader/readme.md

 * Place the source csv file at the root path of the app (Make sure it is called extract.csv)
 * Place the metadata file (in json) at the root path of the app (Make sure it is called extract.json)

+### If you making this run in conjunction with dataloader
+You will need to build dataloader.
+Follow the instruction on this repo. [link](https://github.com/forcedotcom/dataloader).
+Hint:
+* Encrypt your password using the provided tool
+* Create process-conf.xml file that looks like the one in sample folder